TNWX-Z/Unity-Raymarch-Node-Editor/README.md

 ![image] (https://github.com/TNWX-Z/Unity-Raymarch-Node-Editor/blob/master/ReadmeInfo/ray2.jpg)
 ![image] (https://github.com/TNWX-Z/Unity-Raymarch-Node-Editor/blob/master/ReadmeInfo/ray1.jpg)

-#联系(Contact):
+#联系与体验反馈(Contact & Information Feedback):
 QQ : 834144373 (often online)

-Twotter : @834144373zhu (Sometimes online,To be honest,I don't know how to use it!)
+Twitter : @834144373zhu (Sometimes online,To be honest,I don't know how to use it!)

 E-mail : 834144373@qq.com or zhu834144373@hotmail.com

-And you can also comment or study from follow websites:
+And you can also comment on or study from follow my websites:

-http://blog.csdn.net/baidu_26153715/article/
-https://www.shadertoy.com/user/834144373
+(Note: The follow articles and codes are base on the "CC3.0-BY-NC-SA") http://blog.csdn.net/baidu_26153715/article/ https://www.shadertoy.com/user/834144373